 The Rufus Lin music scores on this website are available for FREE download and use (including commercial use), with attribution, according to the Creative Commons BY-SA licence.
 Several of these scores are also available on IMSLP.

-Canadian jazz performer and recording artist, as well as a classical composer, based in Vancouver and Tokyo.
+Canadian jazz pianist, contemporary classical music composer, recording artist, and Immersive Jazz pioneer, based in Vancouver and Tokyo.

 To be played as an introduction to Beethoven’s Moonlight Sonata

 for Gen Segawa

 This piece was written for, and given its premiere performance by, Japanese concert pianist Gen Segawa at his Vancouver recital in January 2023.
 As in an operatic overture, it incorporates themes all three movements of Beethoven’s Moonlight Sonata, and is meant to be played immediately prior to it, with a natural segue. 【Performed by Gen Segawa on January 22nd, 2023】

 Song For Stella